EL-CL/acoustic-dist-ie-audio/README.md

 See [`word_list.csv`](word_list.csv) for the vocabulary of 300 core words in each language.

-Further utilization of these audios can be found in the reposity: https://github.com/EL-CL/acoustic-dist-ie.
+Further utilization of these audios can be found in the repository: https://github.com/EL-CL/acoustic-dist-ie.

 42 languages: